bruce-hill/tomo/docs/lists.md

 ```

 The TL;DR is: you can cheaply modify local variables that aren't aliased or
-`@`-allocated arrays, but if you assign a local variable array to another
+`@`-allocated lists, but if you assign a local variable list to another
 variable or dereference a heap pointer, it may trigger copy-on-write behavior.

-## Array Methods
+## List Methods

 - [`func binary_search(arr:List(T), by: func(x,y:&T->Int32) = T.compare -> Int)`](#binary_search)
 - [`func by(arr:List(T), step: Int -> List(T))`](#by)